jczars/Pollen-Classification-CBAM/README.md

 A **spreadsheet** containing the classification reports of the datasets being compared (e.g., Comparar_literatura.xlsx), which defines the parameters for the script execution.
 The results are saved in a new sheet called results.

-The spreadsheet's input data is manually assembled using the `class_report_test_0_DenseNet201.csv` classification report files, which are stored in folders ending with '_consolidated`.
+The spreadsheet's input data is manually assembled using the `class_report_test_0_DenseNet201.csv` classification report files, which are stored in folders ending with `_consolidated`.

 The script compares the results of the consolidated classification reports, including the report before separation and the reports for different views.